 - The development of the field of anatomy became stagnant for centuries as it took more than 1800 years before human dissection was allowed again since Herophilus’ time.
 Refer to the history of anatomy for more details.

-- His discoveries about microscopic techniques and different pathogenic bacteria like the Bacillus anthracis, Staphylococcus, Mycobacterium tuberculosis, Vibrio cholerae, etc. ensued the “golden age” of scientific discovery.
+- His discoveries about microscopic techniques and different pathogenic bacteria like the Bacillus anthracis, Staphylococcus, Mycobacterium tuberculosis, Vibrio cholera, etc. ensued the “golden age” of scientific discovery.

-- In honor of his phenomenal discoveries, Koch was called as the “Father of Bacteriology“.
+- In honor of his phenomenal discoveries, Koch was called the “Father of Bacteriology“.

-- In general, Theophrastus focused on the integration of botany into agriculture and was also the first person to study plant growth and analyze plant structure.
+- Theophrastus generally focused on integrating botany into agriculture and was the first person to study plant growth and analyze plant structure.

 - Theophrastus’ discoveries and writings were extensive and detailed enough that it took more than 1800 years before any novel findings in the field were done.

-- Aside from his discoveries in biology, Hooke also has made several significant contributions to the field of agriculture, physics, chemistry, and mechanical engineering.
+- Aside from his discoveries in biology, Hooke also has made several significant contributions to agriculture, physics, chemistry, and mechanical engineering.